sonatype/codestyle/README.md

 ## Notes

-Has similarties with "The elements of Java style" (booK), Google and Eclipse styles with some minor changes for clarity and readability:
+Has similarties with "The elements of Java style" (book), Google and Eclipse styles with some minor changes for clarity and readability:

 * Class/intf/enum declarations are multiline